varunsai-k/Flight-Fare-Prediction/README.md

-# Flight-Fare-Prediction
+# Flight Fare Prediction
-This framework uses various Machine Learning Algorithms to model the average ticket price based on different factors, source and destination pairs.
+This project uses various Machine Learning Algorithms to model the average ticket price based on different factors, source and destination pairs of the Airlines.